swat-ds/liblab/index.md

 <div class="panel" id="definition">

-<p>Digital Scholarship at Swarthmore encompasses a growing range of collaborative projects that, however disparate, share a set of commitments.
-They range freely across disciplines and across campus resources.
-They connect faculty, students and staff, as well as audiences and communities of practice beyond Swarthmore.
-They hinge on the critical use of digital networked technologies to engage in and document scholarly inquiry as a dynamic process.
+<p>Digital Scholarship at Swarthmore encompasses a growing range of collaborative projects that share a set of basic commitments.
+To range freely across disciplines and across campus resources.
+To connect faculty, students and staff, as well as audiences and communities of practice beyond Swarthmore.
+To make critical use of digital networked technologies to engage and document scholarship as a process.
 <br/><br/>
 Interested? <a class="email" href="mailto:digitalscholarship@swarthmore.edu">.su tcatnoC</a>
 </p>